mayfan/maynara.com/src/pages/blog/2022-01-29-natural-language-processing-tool.md

 ---
 ![](/img/eigen_1.png)

-Leading Senior Product Designer responsible for the end-to-end process.
+Leading Product Designer responsible for the end-to-end process.

-_Image Source: Eigen Technologies_
+_Image Source: The images here are taken from the main website and do not reflect the real prototype or disclose sensitive information._